LLNL/zfp/docs/source/faq.rst

 compressed stream.  |zfp| does allow for the possibility of such in-place compression, but with several caveats and restrictions:

-  1. A bitstream must be created whose buffer points to the beginning of uncompressed (and to be compressed) storage.
+  1. A :c:type:`bitstream` must be created whose buffer points to the beginning of uncompressed (and to be compressed) storage.

   2. The array must be compressed using |zfp|'s low-level API.
 In particular, the data must already be partitioned and organized into contiguous blocks